Every team wants to be productive.

 These metrics are used to manage and improve performance, as well as highlight where you need to improve.
 However, productivity metrics differ from other metrics like quality metrics, which often use numbers and percentages to show a result.

-Productivity metrics show the ratio between two different units of measurement: one that measures the applied resources and one that quantifies the outputs produced.
+There are lots of productivity systems out there, but productivity metrics show the ratio between two different units of measurement: one that measures the applied resources and one that quantifies the outputs produced.

 You can also use productivity metrics to give employees feedback.
 University of Pennsylvania management professor Matthew Bidwell says productivity metrics enable teams to say, “I had a good day today.
 Yesterday, I had a less good day.”
 Bidwell says productivity metrics allow managers to tie their judgements to facts and figures, not just opinions.